unjulee/sensor_dev/index.md

 ![](taskmap.jpg)

-# The Components of the Submersible Sensor:
+# The Basics of the Submersible Sensor:

+The primary function of this submersible sensor is to give us real time footage of the particles suspended within the water and simultaneously provide us with accurate concentration readings so we can have a viewable and numerical understanding of what happens within the tanks.
+That being said the mobile application will utilize image processing to read concentration.

 Besides the programming component with the mobile/web application, we also want to change some physical aspects regarding the endoscope/borescope.